 How many hours does it take to get to know someone?

-200 hours over the course of a year.
+200 hours over a year.
 That’s 16.6 hours per month.